Medically reviewed by Drugs.com. Last updated on Jun 12, 2020.

 • Coronary artery disease: Should not be given to patients who have risk factors for CAD (eg, hypertension, hypercholesterolemia, smoker, obesity, diabetes, strong family history of CAD, menopause, male >40 years of age) without adequate cardiac evaluation.
 Patients with suspected CAD should have cardiovascular evaluation to rule out CAD before considering use; if cardiovascular evaluation is “satisfactory,” first dose should be given in the healthcare provider's office (consider ECG monitoring).
 Periodic evaluation of cardiovascular status should be done in all patients.

 • Hepatic impairment: Not recommended for use in patients with severe hepatic impairment.
-The Canadian labeling contraindicates use in severe impairment.

 • Appropriate use: Only indicated for treatment of acute migraine; not indicated for migraine prophylaxis, or for the treatment of cluster headache, hemiplegic or basilar migraine.
 If a patient does not respond to the first dose, the diagnosis of migraine should be reconsidered; rule out underlying neurologic disease in patients with atypical headache and in patients with no prior history of migraine.
+Acute migraine agents (eg, triptans, opioids, ergotamine, or a combination of the agents) used for 10 or more days per month may lead to worsening of headaches (medication overuse headache); withdrawal treatment may be necessary in the setting of overuse.

 • Elderly: Blood pressure was increased to a greater extent in elderly subjects than in younger subjects.